claudiarella/academic-kickstart/content/home/about.md

   # Background image.
   image = "sky.jpg"  # Name of image in `static/img/`.
-  image_darken = 0.01  # Darken the image?
+  image_lighten = 0.4  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
   # text_color_light = true